mvishiu11/Speech2Text/README.md

 ## License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE).
 This might change in the future.